plotly/plotly.py/doc/python/ml-knn.md

 Just like the previous example, we will first train our kNN model on the training set.

-Instead of predicting the conference for the test set, we can predict the confidence map for the entire area that wraps around the dimensions of our dataset.
+Instead of predicting the confidence for the test set, we can predict the confidence map for the entire area that wraps around the dimensions of our dataset.
 To do this, we use [`np.meshgrid`](https://numpy.org/doc/stable/reference/generated/numpy.meshgrid.html) to create a grid, where the distance between each point is denoted by the `mesh_size` variable.

 Then, for each of those points, we will use our model to give a confidence score, and plot it with a [contour plot](https://plotly.com/python/contour-plots/).